Associate Professor of Religion and Environment

 Review: Miller, James (ed.)
 Perspectives on an Evolving Creation, in Ecotheology, Volume 10, No. 1 (April 2005).

-“The Camel and the Eye of the Needle: Religion, Moral Exchange and Social Impacts,” in Stanley Brunn (ed.)
-The Changing World Religions Map (New York: Springer, forthcoming 2014) (with Robert Wall)
+Johnston, Lucas F. and Robert Wall.
+“The Camel and the Eye of the Needle: Religion, Moral Exchange and Social Impacts.”
+In Stanley Brunn (ed.)
+The Changing World Religions Map (New York: Springer, 2014).

 “Introduction,” in Lucas F. Johnston (ed.)
 Higher Education for Sustainability: Cases, Challenges and Opportunities from Across the Curriculum (Routledge, 2012) (with Dedee DeLongpre Johnston)